Skip to main content

 The number of shares your content receives is a great indicator of how well it is resonating with your audience.
 A higher number of shares leads to increased visibility and engagement with your content.

-You can check the share rate on Benchmark analytics dashboard.
+You can check the share rate on the benchmark analytics dashboard.

 Tip for improvement: